 - ½ teaspoon garlic powder

-- 1 to 1½ cups Mexican blend shredded cheese
+- 1 to 1½ cups Monterrey Jack and Cheddar blend shredded cheese (Mexican blend)

-- Wash the squash, then cut it in half and scoop out the seeds.
+- Meanwhile, preheat the oven to 450°F. Wash the squash, then cut each squash in half and scoop out the seeds with a spoon.

-- Rub each squash half with ½ tablespoon olive oil and sprinkle with kosher salt.
-OR -- Optional: Make a chipotle marinade for the squash.
-(This step can easily be skipped in favor of rubbing with olive oil.)
-Dice 2 cloves garlic and 1 chipotle chili; combine with 2 tablespoons of adobo sauce, 1 tablespoon honey, and ¼ cup olive oil (we used a mortar and pestle), then rub on both sides of the squash.
+- Dice 2 cloves garlic and 1 chipotle chili; combine with 2 tablespoons of adobo sauce, 1 tablespoon honey, and ¼ cup olive oil, then rub on both sides of the squash.
+(Alternatively, rub each squash half with ½ tablespoon olive oil and sprinkle with kosher salt.)

-- Place the squash halves cut side down on a baking sheet lined with parchament paper, and bake for about 25 minutes, until tender when poked with a fork.
+- Place the squash halves cut side down on a baking sheet lined with parchment paper and bake for about 25 minutes, until tender when poked with a fork.

-- Meanwhile, when the rice finishes, thinly slice the green onions.
-Chop the cilantro.
-Drain and rinse 1 can beans (if using canned).
+- Meanwhile, when the rice finishes, thinly slice 3 green onions.
+Chop ¼ cup cilantro.
+Drain and rinse 1 can beans.

-- In a large bowl, mix together 2½ cups cooked brown rice, 1 ½ cups salsa, 1½ cups black beans, 1½ cups frozen or canned corn kernels, 3 green onions, 2 tablespoons adobo sauce, 1½ teaspoons cumin, 2 teaspoons chili powder ½ teaspoon garlic powder, and ½ cup shredded cheese.
+- In a large bowl, mix together 2½ cups cooked brown rice, sliced green onions, 1 ½ cups salsa, black beans, 1½ cups corn kernels, 2 tablespoons adobo sauce, 1½ teaspoons cumin, 2 teaspoons chili powder ½ teaspoon garlic powder, and ½ cup shredded cheese.
 Taste, and adjust seasonings if desired.

-- When the squash are done, fill each half with the filling mixture.
+- When the squash are done, scoop the filling into each half.
 If desired, top with a few dashes hot sauce.
-Cover with shredded cheese.
-Place back in the oven for a few minutes until the cheese melts.
-Top with chopped cilantro and serve, with sour cream if desired.
+Cover with shredded cheese, and place in the oven for a few minutes until the cheese melts.
+Top with chopped cilantro and serve with sour cream if desired.